What is I Have Seen

 Hoping that someday, somehow,

-3. I've seen the glow of a bright new star
+he'd overcome the tyrants' deadly rule. - I've seen the glow of a bright new star

 reflect in a stagnant pool;